AndriaJandieri/AndriaJandieri/README.md

 # Hi there 👋

-# Welcome to my GitHub profile — glad you're here!

-# About Me

--Passionate about learning and exploring new technologies

--Enjoy working on personal projects that help me grow

--Always curious, always improving

--Experimenting with different programming languages and tools

--Building small applications to sharpen my skills

--Solving problems and figuring out how things work

--Writing clean, simple, and maintainable code

 <!--
 **AndriaJandieri/AndriaJandieri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.